2Cheetah/Obsidian_vault/CS50 Course/Notes.md

 - `main` is the name of the function
 - `(void)` is a list of parameters of the function.
 The `void` keyword means that the `main` function takes no arguments

 In *c language* strings are marked with only double quotes `"some string"`.
+Single quotes are used for characters, e.g. `'y'` or `'n'`.

 To be able to run the program, it must be compiled first:
 ```bash